Human eye: Fixational

-Vestibulo-ocular reflexes
+Vestibulo-ocular

 The vestibulo-ocular reflex is a reflex eye movement that stabilizes images on the retina during head movement by producing an eye movement in the direction opposite to head movement in response to neural input from the vestibular system of the inner ear, thus maintaining the image in the centre of the visual field.
 For example, when the head moves to the right, the eyes move to the left.
 This applies for head movements up and down, left and right, and tilt to the right and left, all of which give input to the ocular muscles to maintain visual stability.

-Smooth pursuit movement
+Smooth pursuit

 Eyes can also follow a moving object around.
 This tracking is less accurate than the vestibulo-ocular reflex, as it requires the brain to process incoming visual information and supply feedback.
 Following an object moving at constant speed is relatively easy, though the eyes will often make saccades to keep up.
 The smooth pursuit movement can move the eye at up to 100°/s in adult humans.

 It is more difficult to visually estimate speed in low light conditions or while moving, unless there is another point of reference for determining speed.

-Optokinetic reflex
+Optokinetic

-The Optokinetic reflex (or optokinetic nystagmus) stabilizes the image on the retina through visual feedback.
+The optokinetic reflex (or optokinetic nystagmus) stabilizes the image on the retina through visual feedback.
 It is induced when the entire visual scene drifts across the retina, eliciting eye rotation in the same direction and at a velocity that minimizes the motion of the image on the retina.
 When the gaze direction deviates too far from the forward heading, a compensatory saccade is induced to reset the gaze to the centre of the visual field.

 For example, when looking out of the window at a moving train, the eyes can focus on a moving train for a short moment (by stabilizing it on the retina), until the train moves out of the field of vision.
 At this point, the eye is moved back to the point where it first saw the train (through a saccade).